This lesson shows you how to create a new Android project with Android Studio, and it describes some of the files in the project.

 To create your new Android project, follow these steps:

 - Install the latest version of Android Studio.

-In the Welcome to Android Studio window, click Start a new Android Studio project.
+In the Welcome to Android Studio window, click Create New Project.

 If you have a project already opened, select File > New > New Project.

-- In the Choose your project window, select Empty Activity and click Next.
+- In the Select a Project Template window, select Empty Activity and click Next.